SupaTx/SupaTx/README.md

 ## 🎯 About Me

 I'm passionate about creating **highly optimized, 100% private LLMs** designed to run locally on user hardware.
-My mission is to democratize AI by making it fast, free, and keeping data exactly where it belongs—**with the user**.
+My mission is to democratize AI by making it fast, free, and keeping data exactly where it belongs **with the user**.

 ### What I Do:
 - 🔭 **Currently Building:** Local-first LLM systems with enterprise-grade optimization